netanoir/free-jazz/readme.md

 5. make a pull request specifying what additions and changes were made
 6. have a nice chat and communication with me about those changes.
 7. celebrate the contribution!

+### Develop in depth
+After installing the prerequisites, follow the following steps:
+1. open terminal
+2. navigate to free-jazz directory `cd ../free-jazz`
+3. open project directory in text editor (if using VS code, create and us terminal shell command `code .`)
+4. add/edit your code
+5. open new terminal tab
+6. start local server `python -m SimpleHTTPServer 8000`
+7. open browser and navigate to `localhost:8000` to view your code additions/edits
+8. when ready to publish, add new files `git add .`, commit changes `git commit -m "my changes"`, and add to repository `git push`

 <!-- Notes about the deployment -->
 ### Deployment